 It distinguishes between seven types of tangible fixed assets:

 2. Corporate buildings;

 - Investment in stock;

 - The value of enterprises that have been acquired whose operational activities are barely affected.

 The figures can be broken down into the companies’ activities, according to the Standard Industrial Classification 2008 (SIC 2008).

 Data available from: 2009

 Status of the figures:

-The figures up to and including 2019 are final and the figures of 2020 are provisional.
+The figures up to and including 2020 are final.